-Students will cover a range of modern and heritage poetry, drama and prose texts over the two years of study.
-Assessment will take place both throughout the course and terminally in the form of two separate examinations:
+Pupils will cover a range of modern and heritage poetry, drama and prose texts over the two years of study.
+Assessment will take place both throughout the course and terminally in the form of one examination and two pieces of coursework.